TeamCookieZ/TeamCookieZ.github.io/_posts/2020-12-08-STF-Unlock-Me.md

 ![upload-image](/assets/img/blog/STF-Unlock-Me/11.png)
 `flag : govtech-csg{5!gN_0F_+h3_T!m3S}`

-Something i found out after the i got the flag was that the server did not checked for iat (timestamp).
-Therefore, the can be further shorted into...
+Something i found out after i got the flag, was that the server did not checked for iat (issued at also known as timestamp).
+Therefore, the script can be further shorted into...

 ```py